manticorevault/manticorevault/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Cybersecurity at FIAP.
+- 🎓 &nbsp; Cybersecurity Graduate at FIAP.
 - 💼 &nbsp; Working as a Freelance Software Developer.
 - 🌱 &nbsp; Learning more about Blockchain/Smart Contracts Development, DevSecOps and Web App Pentesting.
 - ✍️ &nbsp;  You'll find me hiking, kayaking, cooking or learning new (natural) languages in my free time! (: